Observable

 Register a callback function to be called when the value changes.

-The callback will be called with the new value whenever set() is called
+The callback will be called with the new value whenever set() is called with notify=True and callbacks are enabled.
+Callbacks are called in the order they were registered.

-If the same callback function is registered multiple times, it will only
+If the same callback function is registered multiple times, it will only be added once.

 Parameters: